Uniform Circular Arrays in Near-Field: Omnidirectional Coverage with Limited Capacity: System Model

 where $\mathcal{G}_{a, k j}$ denotes the value of the inner product of $\mathbf{h}_{k}$ and $\mathbf{h}_{j}$, which is defined as

 The symbol $a \in [\mathrm{ula},\mathrm{uca}]$ denotes the array configuration, such as \ac{ULA} or \ac{UCA}.
 As evident from \eqref{eqn_IIB_3}, the term $\mathcal{G}_{a, kj}$ plays a critical role in determining the achievable sum-rate.
-Specifically, minimizing the summation $\sum_{j=1,\, j \neq k}^{K} \mathcal{G}^2_{a, kj}$ reduces inter-user interference and leads to improved rate performance, whereas larger values of this term degrades the achievable sum-rate.
-Furthermore, \eqref{eqn_B4} can be analyzed in both the angular and range domains.
-While the angular-domain behavior remains consistent across the near-field and far-field regimes, the range-domain characteristics vary considerably.
-In the subsequent sections, we analyze the behavior of $\mathcal{G}_{a, kj}$ in the range domain for both \ac{ULA} and \ac{UCA} configurations.
+With \ac{MRT} beamforming, when \acp{UE} are closely spaced, the inter-user interference is primarily governed by the overlap of the main lobes, which is determined by the beamwidth and beamdepth.
+In contrast, when \acp{UE} are sufficiently separated, the interference is mainly dictated by the sidelobe-induced channel correlations.
+In the subsequent sections, we analyze the behavior of $\mathcal{G}_{a, kj}$ in the distance domain for both \ac{ULA} and \ac{UCA} configurations.